rasberry/ImageFunctions/Readme.md

 = loaded image layer is named 'item' instead of being derived from file name = save image does not work
-= when removing the last layer, the down button does not gray out on the (now) last item = allcolors option -l / --legacy should pick just '-l' = make usage description stand out a little - maybe a border under the text ?
+= when removing the last layer, the down button does not gray out on the (now) last item = fix unusual inputs
+  = allcolors option -l / --legacy should pick just '-l' = ulamspiral -c(1,2,3,4) - might need to re-work this = make usage description stand out a little - maybe a border under the text ?
 = finish adding controls
   = color picker